0

 Learn How Lamination and Direct Printing to Acrylic Differ

 Lamination and direct printing to acrylic are two very different methods of creating signage and other display materials.
-Lamination is a process in which a thin plastic film is applied to a substrate, such as paper, cardboard, or acrylic, to provide protection and a glossy finish.
-The film is usually applied using heat and pressure, and it can be used to create a wide variety of effects, from matte to glossy.
-Direct printing to acrylic, on the other hand, is a process in which a design is printed directly onto the acrylic surface.
+Lamination is when a thin plastic film is applied to a substrate, such as paper, cardboard, or acrylic, to provide protection and a glossy finish.
+The film is usually applied using heat and pressure, and it can create various effects, from matte to glossy.
+On the other hand, direct printing to acrylic is a process in which a design is printed directly onto the acrylic surface.
 This method is often used to create signs, displays, and other materials that require a more permanent, durable finish.

 Understand the Advantages of Each Printing Technique